 The HONO WHS Management Plan is a framework document for the preservation of the OUV of the WHS.
 It sets out how the Site will be managed by identifying a series of key issues and devising specific objectives or actions to address these issues.

-It was developed collaboratively by the partners, bodies who have a role in actively managing the Site and access to it and sets out objectives designed to help address the issues identified in the Management Plan and describes the methods for monitoring the objectives.
-The current Management Plan for the period 2014-19 is under review and a new Plan will be in place from April 2020.
+The plan is developed collaboratively by the partners, bodies who have a role in actively managing the Site and access to it.
+It sets out objectives designed to help address the issues identified in the Management Plan and describes the methods for monitoring the objectives.

 ICOMOS advises that Management Plans for WHS should be based on a strategic view over 30 years.
 The Vision provides the basis to develop long term aims.
-These in turn inform the priorities for the medium term, in the case of the HONO, over the five years of the Management Plan.